This package contains a DAB and DAB+ encoder that integrates into the ODR-mmbTools.

 The ALSA and libVLC inputs support experimental sound card clock drift compensation, that can compensate for imprecise sound card clocks.

 The JACK input does not automatically connect to anything.
 The encoder runs at the rate defined by the system clock, and therefore sound card clock drift compensation is also used.

-For detailed usage, see the usage screen of the tool with the -h option.
+For detailed usage, see the usage screen of the different tools.

 More information is available on the Opendigitalradio wiki